Franmil Reyes Player Props: Royals vs. Blue Jays

 Blue Jays Pitching Rankings (2022)

-- The Blue Jays pitching staff was 12th in MLB last season with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings compiled by the Blue Jays pitching staff last season ranked 12th in MLB.

-- The Blue Jays had a 3.88 team ERA that ranked 14th across all league pitching staffs.
+- The Blue Jays had the 14th-ranked team ERA among all league pitching staffs (3.88).

-- Berrios makes his first start of the season for the Blue Jays.
+- Kikuchi will start for the Blue Jays, his first this season.

-- In his last appearance on Monday, Oct.
-3, the 28-year-old right-hander started the game and went six innings against the Baltimore Orioles.

 © 2023 Data Skrive.
 All rights reserved.